-Termites belong to the Order Blattodea (Pronounced Blat-oh-dee-a) , which they share with the cockroaches and sit in the infraorder Isoptera (Pronounced Eye-sop-terra).
-The termites (before nucleic acids took over taxonomy) had their own full order, but were later found to sit within the spread of the cockroaches.
+Termites belong to the Order Blattodea (Pronounced Blat-oh-dee-a) , which they share with the cockroaches, and they sit in the infraorder Isoptera (Pronounced Eye-sop-terra).
+Previoulsy, the termites (before nucleic acids took over taxonomy) had their own full order, but were later found to sit within the spread of the cockroaches.
 That name came form the Greek, Iso meaning equal and pteron, meaning wing.
 The name referred to the wings of the reproductive caste, which isn’t very helpful as most termites are plain workers that never get to grow wings.
-There are two pairs of wings, with the front pair the same size as the hind pair.
+There are two pairs of wings, with the front pair the same size and shape as the hind pair.
 The name termite comes from the Latin word termes meaning woodworm (which probably covered some beetle larvae as well).
 See also here.

 Termites also behave in ways that makes them easy to identify.
 For a start, nearly every type live completely in the dark (except when building or when the winged ones are flying), so you usually only see them when something is broken or open.
 Once exposed, they will try to follow their scent trails home.
 If these are broken they just wander around looking lost or squeeze into any gap they can find.